VCGI/standards-and-guidelines-dev/parcels/VT_Parcel_Data_Standard_v3.x.md

 **Appraisal** - A valuation or estimation of property value by person of suitable qualifications, usually including a description of the property at a specific date.

-**Assesso** - Elected or appointed official who determines the fair market value of property for a municipality.
+**Assessor** - Elected or appointed official who determines the fair market value of property for a municipality.

 **Attribute** - Nonspatial information (e.g., property owner) used to describe spatial data and often stored in a table.